 State Standard for Science and Graduation Rate: A State Standard is the criterion value that represents minimally satisfactory performance in science or graduation rate.
-In 2008-09, the State Standard in science is 100; in graduation rate, the State Standard is 55 percent.
+In 2009-10, the State Standard in science is 100; in graduation rate, the State Standard is 80 percent.

-Progress Target for Science and Graduation Rate: For accountability groups below the State Standard in science or graduation rate, the Progress Target is an alternate method for meeting the Performance Criterion or qualifying for Safe Harbor in ELA and mathematics based on improvement over the previous year's performance.
-The Progress Target is calculated by adding one point to the previous year's PI for science or the previous year's graduation rate for graduation rate.
+Progress Target for Science: For accountability groups below the State Standard in science, the Progress Target is an alternate method for meeting the Performance Criterion or qualifying for Safe Harbor in elementary/middle-level ELA and mathematics based on improvement over the previous year's performance.
+The Progress Target is calculated by adding one point to the previous year's PI.